wso2/product-microgateway/README.md

 copy it to the **api_definitions** directory inside the "petstore" directory.

-If you open the OAS document of the Petstore API using a text editor you will notice the resource (path) definitions of the API following the standard Open API standard.
+If you open the OAS document of the Petstore API using a text editor you will notice the resource (path) definitions of the API following the standard Open API Specification.
 You will also see the target server (back-end) URL of the API under the "x-wso2-production-endpoints" OAS vendor extension.
 We use this interface definition and the target server URL to generate a gateway proxy for our Petstore API.